 All deputants at the meeting shall only be heard upon the consent of the Board.

-Deputants shall be limited to fifteen minutes for speaking at the Board, unless approval to extend the speaking time is obtained from the Chair.
+Deputants shall be limited to five minutes for speaking at the Board, unless approval to extend the speaking time is obtained from the Chair.

 If there is a group of people wishing to address the Board with respect to a particular position on a particular issue, then the Board may determine that the group shall be represented by one person or that the time limit shall be other than as stated above.